lorenzociampana2/AI-ML-custmer-segmentation-project-/README.md

 CLUSTERING METHODS:

 In order to perform a good clustering among customers, we decided to use the following methods:
 -	K-means clustering: is one of the most  used clustering method, especially in this cases.
-We had the opportunity in fact to look at some similar business projects on the web where this algorithm is always used;
+We had the opportunity in fact to look at some similar business projects on the web where this algorithm is always used, especially when we have to scale large datasets;
 -	Hierarchical clustering: Hierarchical clustering is another popular method of grouping data.
 It creates groups so that data within a group are similar to each other and different from objects in other groups.
 Clusters are visually represented in a hierarchical tree called a dendrogram.
 -	PCA (Principal Component Analysis): this method is very useful whenever we have to deal with large datasets as it helps us reducing the dimensionality of such datasets and minimizing the amount of useful information so that we can have a clearer and more precise interpretation of it.